Questions Regarding Crutch Safety

-Some of those new to the idea of amputee soccer have expressed concerns that an adaptive player might cause injury to themselves or another player with the crutch.
-That's completely uncderstandabale.
+Some of those new to the idea of amputee soccer have expressed concerns that an adaptive player might cause injury to themselves or a another player with the crutch.
+That's completely understandable.

 Nico Calabria has been playing safely on mixed ability teams since he was six.
-He's now an adult member and Captain of the US National Amputee Soccer Team.
+He's now an adult member of the US NAtional Amputee Soccer Team.

 For for players, coaches, family members and officials - safety is paramount.
 After all, players only have one good arm or leg left.

 So the following is to help you become as comfortable with amputee soccer safety, as we are.
 It's intended to clarify concerns that parents, players, league officials and coaches might have.